-Famous for its 80,000-elephant population, Chobe National Park is located just one hour’s drive from Victoria Falls and sprawls adjacent to Namibia’s Caprivi Strip and the Chobe River itself.
-The park is absolutely immense, containing a number of different habitats.
+Chobe National Park is located just one hour’s drive from Victoria Falls and sprawls adjacent to Namibia’s Caprivi Strip and the Chobe River itself.
+The park is absolutely immense, containing a number of different habitats, as well as an elephant population of 80,000.
 This is classic big game country, with Chobe most famous for its vast herds of elephant and buffalo as well as its uncommonly large lion prides.

 Additionally, the park offers some of the finest river safaris in Africa.
 The riverfront to the north of the park boasts the majority of big hotels – here the river safaris are busiest, but also at their best.
 The sheer size of Chobe allows for areas containing very few tourists, such as the dry areas of the Savuti marshes and the remote south-west.
 Nevertheless, the region as a whole is one of Botswana’s liveliest destinations.